The video to the right introduces the Satpuda Landscape Tiger Partnership.

 The tigers that inhabit this area are clinging to survival, but they are not doing so alone: dedicated conservationists within the SLTP are working hard across this landscape to deliver long-term solutions, working closely with government officers and local communities to protect Satpuda’s wildlife while addressing some of the most urgent needs of the people that live close to tigers.

-Our Satpuda Landscape Tiger Programme is unique:
+Our Satpuda Landscape Tiger Partnership is unique:

-Since formation we have >100 people working in the field and have touched through one of our programmes >150,000 people living in the vicinity of these vital parks.
+Since formation, we have >100 people working in the field and have touched through one of our programmes >150,000 people living in the vicinity of these vital parks.

-There are 500 villages in our area with an average population of 750 – so much remains to be done.
+There are 500 villages in our area with an average population of 750 – so much remains to be done